codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ngupta@node1:~$
 ```
 As you can see we have updated our configuration for data directory and the server IPs of my cluster.
 You need update
-this file as your configuration and network IPs.
+this file as per your configuration and network IPs.
 We also copied these file to Node 2 and Node 3 and have perform the
 same operations like below:

 Node2